Adolphus Andrews: World War II

 Following the completion of his tour with Scouting Force in February 1941, Andrews reverted to his permanent rank of rear admiral and assumed duty as Commandant of the Third Naval District with headquarters at New York Navy Yard.
 While in this capacity, he also held additional duty as Commander of the North Atlantic Naval Coastal Frontier.

-During the end of his tenure in February 1942, seized ocean liner SS Normandie, which was stationed at New York Navy Yard, caught fire and capsized.
+During the end of his tenure in February 1942, the seized ocean liner SS Normandie, which was stationed at New York Navy Yard, caught fire and capsized.
 The subsequent investigation focused on possible sabotage and connection to New York Mafia Boss Albert Anastasia.
 Due to the investigation Andrews' nomination to vice admiral was held up by the Senate Naval Affairs Committee after Senators Charles L. McNary and Owen Brewster raised the question of responsibility for the fire.
-Despite his rejection of advice from the ship’s designer that would have saved the ship, Andrews was cleared of any wrongdoing and promoted to the rank of vice admiral backdated to May 1, 1942.
+Despite his rejection of advice from the ship's designer that would have saved the ship, Andrews was cleared of any wrongdoing and promoted to the rank of vice admiral backdated to May 1, 1942.

 Meanwhile, Naval Coastal Frontiers were grouped in to Sea Frontiers, and the area of the Naval Coastal Frontier formerly under Andrews' command was merged into the Eastern Sea Frontier and he became its commander.
 For his new assignment, Andrews was re-promoted to the rank of vice admiral on May 1, 1942.

 Andrews had to face the task of sweeping the stretch of the Atlantic between Nova Scotia and Florida free of enemy submarines.
 The submarine menace in this area ceased to be of dangerous proportions in the fall of 1942.
 For his successful service against German U-boats, Andrews was decorated with Navy Distinguished Service Medal.

 He was transferred to the Retired list of the Navy on November 1, 1943, but remained on active as Chairman of the Navy Manpower Survey Board in the Office of the Secretary of the Navy under Frank Knox.
 Andrew's Board of five (among them Andrew's Naval Academy Classmate Charles W. Fisher Jr., Rear Admiral Paul F. Foster and Civil Service Commissioner Arthur S. Flemming) was appointed to determine whether shore establishments were over-manned or under-manned and whether the Navy's manpower was being utilized to the best possible advantage.